-*Exactly* What Happens to Your Body On a 3-Day Cleanse
+Here's What Happens to Your Body On a Three-Day Juice Cleanse

-But before you embark on a 72-hour, cold-pressed sipping spree, know this about the three-day juice cleanse.
-"Juice cleanses are a fad," says Kimberly Sasso, R.D.
-"There is no current, clear evidence that shows any health benefits to juice cleanses."
+But before you embark on a 72-hour, cold-pressed sipping spree, know this about that three-day juice cleanses are a fad.
+"There is no current, clear evidence that shows any health benefits to juice cleanses," Kimberly Sasso, R.D.
 And all the claims of detox benefits are nothing more than pulp fiction, she adds (that said, your armpits, hair, and beauty routine *could* use detoxing).
-"There's a perception that juicing can 'cleanse' your intestines and 'reboot' your system-neither of which are true.
-Your liver and kidneys do all of the necessary cleaning."
+"There's a perception that juicing can 'cleanse' your intestines and 'reboot' your system, but neither of which are true.
+Your liver and kidneys do all of the necessary cleaning," says Sasso.

 What's more, even the "best" three-day juice cleanse might do more harm than good.
-"Juicing reduces the fiber content and leaves only some of the vitamins, minerals, and some phytonutrients," Sasso says.
+"Juicing reduces the fiber content and leaves only some of the vitamins, minerals, and some phytonutrients," says Sasso.
 Plus, an all-juice diet is painfully low in protein.
-The result: "The body starts breaking down its energy stores, including muscle," Sasso says.
+The result: "The body starts breaking down its energy stores, including muscle," she says.
 That happens whether you're doing a three-day juice cleanse or a 10-day cleanse — anything over a day.
 (Related: What Eating the *Right* Amount of Protein Every Day Actually Looks Like)

 That doesn't mean you need to stop gulping your greens altogether, though.
 Sasso suggests blending rather than juicing.
 "Blending maintains the fiber content of plants," she says.
 If it's a meal replacement you're looking for, be sure to include a protein source, like protein powder, hemp seeds, or Greek yogurt.